Yanquiel Fernández

-Yanquiel Fernández (born January 1, 2003) is a Cuban professional baseball outfielder for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Yanquiel Fernández (born January 1, 2003) is a Cuban professional baseball outfielder in the New York Yankees organization, He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Career

+Colorado Rockies

-Fernández signed with the Colorado Rockies as an international free agent on July 12, 2019.
+Fernández signed with the Colorado Rockies as an international free agent on July 12, 2019 for $295,000.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Fernández made his professional debut in 2021 with the Dominican Summer League Rockies.

-Fernández played 2022 with the Fresno Grizzlies and started 2023 with Fresno before being promoted to the Spokane Indians.
+Fernández played 2022 with the Fresno Grizzlies and was named a California League postseason All-Star after leading the league in runs batted in (RBI), extra-base hits, and total bases.
+He started 2023 with Fresno, playing three games before being promoted to the Spokane Indians.
+He joined the Double-A Hartford Yard Goats in June.
+He played in the All-Star Futures Game in July.
+On November 14, the Rockies added Fernández to their 40-man roster to protect him from the Rule 5 draft.

-On November 14, 2023, the Rockies added Fernández to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to the Double–A Hartford Yard Goats to begin the 2024 season.
-In 122 appearances split between Hartford and the Triple-A Albuquerque Isotopes, Fernández batted a combined .262/.319/.403 with 12 home runs and 64 RBI.
+Fernández was ranked in the bottom half of several top 100 prospect lists before the 2024 season.
+After playing in eight spring training games, he optioned to Hartford to begin the season, advancing to the Triple-A Albuquerque Isotopes on August 6.
+In 122 games split between Hartford and Albuquerque, Fernández batted a combined .262/.319/.403 with 12 home runs and 64 RBI.

-Fernández was optioned to Triple-A Albuquerque to begin the 2025 season.
+Fernández was optioned to Albuquerque to begin the 2025 season.
 In 64 appearances for the Isotopes, he slashed .284/.347/.502 with 13 home runs and 39 RBI.
-On July 1, 2025, Fernández was promoted to the major leagues for the first time.
-On July 4, Fernández recorded his first career hit, a single off of Chicago White Sox starter Adrian Houser.
+On July 1, Fernández was promoted to the major leagues for the first time.
+On July 4, he singled off of Chicago White Sox starter Adrian Houser for his first MLB hit.
+In his rookie season, Fernández batted .225/.265/.348 with four home runs and 11 RBI over 52 games.
+Defensively, he has the second-best arm strength in the majors, throwing with an average speed of 97.2 miles per hour.

+On January 28, 2026, Fernández was designated for assignment by the Rockies.

+New York Yankees

+On February 4, 2026, the New York Yankees claimed Fernández off of waivers.
+He was designated for assignment by the Yankees on February 9.
+Fernández cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on February 16.